 We process this personal information primarily to provide services to you.
 By processing, we mean obtaining, recording, holding and using your data.
 You may also provide us with personal information about other people.
 In these instances, we ask that you have their authority to provide this information to us.

 We will keep your personal information for as long as we provide you with our services and support.
-We may sometimes be obliged to keep your data for longer for legal, regulatory or other governance reasons.
+We may sometimes be obliged to keep your data longer for legal, regulatory or other governance reasons.

 Our Privacy Notice is available on our website (below).

-Finally, we will endeavour to update you on a regular basis regarding any changes we make to ensure the protection of your data.
+We will endeavour to update you on a regular basis regarding any changes we make to ensure the protection of your data.

 GDPR Compliance: Privacy Notice 25th May 2018